-The obstetric service is on the 5th floor of Temple's Outpatient Building (Blue Zone).
+The obstetric service is on the 3rd floor of Temple’s Parkinson Pavilion (Zone C).
 A number of initiatives have been introduced in this clinic based on lessons learned from our previous community outreach projects such as the need for child care, transportation and snacks, in addition to the usual medical and social services.

 The Gynecology and Family Planning Programs have been combined and are located on the 8th floor of Temple University Hospital Outpatient building.
 The program receives funding from the Family Planning Council of Southeastern Pennsylvania in the form of a grant.
 The Healthy Women Program is a state-supported cancer screening program which provides cancer screening to women not yet eligible for Medicare.
 There are over 10,000 patient visits a year.

 - Emma Quintana, LPN

 Division of Gynecologic Oncology